 Three days in Rome isn’t a lot of time, but this is about the average amount of time many of us have to explore the city before setting out to see other parts of Italy.
 Traveling with kids can definitely slow you down, but we think it does in a good way.
 Read along to see how to explore the sights of Rome with kids, while still squeezing in a little downtime.

 “I’m so glad it is you and not me”.
-This is what we heard on repeat before we left for our ten day Italian vacation with our kids, who were three and 11 months old at the time.
+This is what we heard on repeat before we left for our twelve day Italian vacation with our kids, who were three and 11 months old at the time.
 Honestly, I was a little freaked out too.
 It sounded good in theory, but how were we actually going to survive this trip?
 It may sound crazy, but it ended up being one of our most enjoyable family vacations yet.
-Rome was the perfect way to start, before continuing on to Tuscany.
+Rome was the perfect way to start, before continuing on to Tuscany, and then Positano.

 We visited Rome in April, when the weather was pleasant and the crowds smaller than the summer months.
 Don’t get me wrong, it was still extremely crowded, but much less so than it could’ve been.
 The spring weather was perfect for walking, which just so happens to be our favorite way to explore destinations.
 We left our hotel every morning, loaded the kids in the strollers, and came back after dinner in the evenings.
 The cobblestone streets offered just enough vibration to put the kids right to sleep midday, which left us more time for sightseeing.

 PS- Check out this post for more info on how to plan a trip to Rome with toddlers.
 I’ve covered all the common logistical tips and planning questions.
 Also, you aren’t going to want to haul around a ton of luggage, so be sure to get our tips and tricks to packing light!